 Currently in the UK, children are immunised at 3 and 12-13 months of age (one dose at each visit, the second given as a combined Hib/MenC).
 A routine booster dose is being given at around 14 years of age (school years 9 or 10 in England and Wales, 11 in Northern Ireland and S3 in Scotland) at the same time as the current teenage Td/IPV booster.

 A catch up campaign to vaccinate first year university students will take place for a limited time.

 Information for first year university students in the UK

 First year university students staying in halls of residents and having close contact with other new students during fresher’s week are considered to be at increased risk of encountering the bacteria that cause meningococcal disease.
 Many new starters at university will have only received one dose of MenC vaccine at a young age and will no longer have immunity to the bacteria.
-Therefore it is recommended that students born after September 1995, and those of any age who have never had a MenC vaccination get immunised before they enrol on their course.
+Therefore it is recommended that all new students up to age 25, and those of any age who have never had a MenC vaccination get immunised before they enrol on their course.
 There is no recommendation for students attending further education colleges to receive the vaccine because they are unlikely to be exposed to the same level of risk as those entering university for the first time.
-Older students (those born before September 1995) who had the vaccine at school are still protected and should not need the booster.
+Students over the age of 25 who were immunised against MenC at school should still be protected and do not need a booster dose.